crossrw/fbd-runtime/README.md

 __period__ - time elapsed from the previous call.
 Each call results in the calculation of all the items and setting values of all output variables and pins.
 ### Timing
+Some elements of the schemes use time.
+For each such element library organizes independent timer value is stored in RAM.
+Timers used to store the type `tSignal`.
+Timer values changes by `period` every time the function `fbdDoStep(tSignal period)` is called.
+Time can be expressed in any units: sec, ms, &micro;s.
+Unit selection depends on the time scale in which the PLC should work.
+In my opinion, a decent selection of milliseconds for most cases.
 Current status
 ==============
 It's works.
 Now the library is used in the finished projects and does not contain know the problems.
 In the near future further development schema editor: